-Freelance writer, editor & SEO at Contently, where I help Fortune 500 healthcare and insurance companies build high-performing content programs.
-Passionate about mental health and the future of work.
+Freelance editor and writer at Contently, where I help Fortune 500 healthcare and insurance companies tell data-driven stories.
+Passionate about psychology, mental health, and the future of work.

 Google search data reveal insights into what freelancers actually need from their government representatives: economic security, legal literacy, and platform partners.